-Lucinda Martinez, Netflix

 Elaine is a WarnerMedia 150 Artist, Sundance Writer & Director Lab alumna, Shondaland Director finalist and two-time Lynn Shelton award nominee.
 Her short films, Me 3.769 and Princess Cut, went on to air on HBOmax.

 As a WRITER, across mediums, Elaine's original one-hour procedural drama pilot, The System, landed in development at the CBS network; Her feature screenplay was a Screencraft Film Fund finalist and the New York Times hailed her off-Broadway stage play, "From Girlhood Trials to Onstage Triumph."
 Elaine's debut novel was named a "Most Inspirational YA Book" by the International Latino Book Awards.

 Elaine recently completed the (by invitation only) WGA Showrunner Academy program.

 Trained as an ACTOR at New York City's Carnegie Hall by Wynn Handman, Elaine's recent acting roles include as a recurring guest star in the ABC hip-hop drama Queens, The Resident, The Sinner, and Law & Order: Organized Crime.

-On a mission to make her own work, and expand representation and opportunities for underrepresented artists, Elaine founded Del Valle Productions, Inc. She has PRODUCED over 50 titles, and was the first person ever to license an interstitial series to HBO.
+On a mission to tell authentic stories, and expand representation and opportunities for underrepresented artists, Elaine founded Del Valle Productions, Inc. She has PRODUCED over 50 titles, and was the first person ever to license an interstitial series to HBO.

 Elaine is the recipient of the Hispanic Chamber of Commerce's Excellence in Arts award, and was featured in the PBS documentary Beating The Odds, alongside such luminaries as Michelle Obama.
 Both recognitions reflect her leadership in and support of expanding opportunities in entertainment through Diversity, Equity & Inclusion.